 Store your Homemade Hand Sanitizer Spray in your car when traveling, but be sure to remove it if the vehicle is going to get too hot or too cold, you don’t want your mixture to freeze and make a mess in your car!

-You can also add a few drops of Lavender Essential Oil to your hand sanitizer spray.
+- You can also add a few drops of Lavender Essential Oil to your hand sanitizer spray.
 Lavender will not only make the entire mixture smell a little better but it will also add extra antibacterial properties.
+I buy all of my essential oils from Rocky Mountain Oils.

 —Have leftover Aloe Vera?
 Find more Uses for Aloe Vera here.